-UNISON announced on the 28th February 2017 a further ten days of strike action involving Teaching Assistants (TAs) in Derby.
-This is in relation to changes to pay that Derby City Council have made.
+UNISON announced on 28 February 2017 a further ten days of strike action involving teaching assistants (TAs) in Derby.
+This is in relation to changes to pay that Derby City Council has made.

 The strike action will affect the running of schools, but it is important to note that those TAs taking action are in dispute with the City Council and not with your school.
 As such, it is important that NAHT members take action to ensure their obligations to children and parents are discharged, but that they do so in a way that avoids inflaming the already tense industrial relations backdrop.
 Your TAs will remain an important part of your team when the dispute comes to an end.